MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Using.md

 using namespace <.NET-namespace>
 ```

+Specifying a namespace makes it easier to reference types by their short names.

+## Module syntax

 To load classes from a PowerShell module:

 ```
 using module <module-name>
 ```

+The value of `<module-name>` can be a module name, a full module specification,
+or a path to a module file.

+When `<module-name>` is a path, the path can be fully qualified or relative.
+A
+relative path is resolved relative to the script that contains the using
+statement.

+When `<module-name>` is a name or module specification, PowerShell searches the
+**PSModulePath** for the specified module.

+A module specification is a hash table that has the following keys.

+- `ModuleName` - **Required** Specifies the module name.
+- `GUID` - **Optional** Specifies the GUID of the module.
+- It's also **Required** to specify one of the three below keys.
+These keys
+  can't be used together.
+  - `ModuleVersion` - Specifies a minimum acceptable version of the module.
+  - `RequiredVersion` - Specifies an exact, required version of the module.
+  - `MaximumVersion` - Specifies the maximum acceptable version of the module.

+## Assembly syntax

 To preload types from a .NET assembly: